mehulagg/gitlab/doc/user/project/integrations/jira.md

 Note the following:

 - Only commits and merges into the project's default branch (usually `master`) close an issue in Jira.
-You can change your projects default branch under [project settings](img/jira_project_settings.png).
+You can change your project's default branch under [project settings](img/jira_project_settings.png).
 - The Jira issue is not transitioned if it has a resolution.